Sophie Ørsted

-Sophie Wilhelmine Bertha Ørsted (née Oehlenschläger; 16 July 1782 – 9 February 1818) was a Danish socialite and muse.
+Sophie Wilhelmine Bertha Ørsted (16 July 1782 – 9 February 1818) was a Danish socialite and muse.
 Brought up in a literary environment in Copenhagen, she was the sister of writer Adam Oehlenschläger (1779–1850) and was married to jurist Anders Sandøe Ørsted (1778-1860).
 She became an inspiration for others, including the poet Jens Baggesen (1764–1826).
 She died of abdominal complications when she was only 35.

 Biography

 Born in Frederiksberg Palace in the Copenhagen district of Frederiksberg, Sophie Wilhelmine Bertha Oehlenschläger was the daughter of the palace keeper and organist Joachim Conrad Oehlenschläger (1748–1827), who stemmed from the Duchy of Schleswig, and Martha Marie Hansen (1745–1800).
 She was brought up in the palace with her elder brother, the writer Adam Oehlenschläger who introduced romanticism into Danish literature.
 The two siblings benefited from the cultural interests of their father and the rather strict religious influence of their mother, participating in literature readings and play acting in both Danish and German while they were still young.
 They also enjoyed playing together in the extensive palace gardens.
 She had no formal education but her brother conveyed to her much of what he had learnt in school.
 When her mother died in 1800, it was she who took care of the household.

 When he began to study, her brother introduced her to the Ørsted brothers; the physicist Hans Christian Ørsted (1777–1851) and Anders Sandøe Ørsted (1778–1860), a lawyer who later became prime minister.
 Widely recognized as a budding beauty, Sophie became engaged to Anders Ørsted in 1801 and they married on 10 July 1802.
 She spent a number of happy years with him in their small residence at Vestergade 22 in central Copenhagen, listening to the poetry her brother Adam had written for her and reading mainly German poetry herself.
 She maintained a close relationship with her brother-in-law as well as with the physician Ole Hieronymus Mynster (1772–1818) who served as chief physician at Frederiks Hospital in Copenhagen.